On the nodal structures of random fields -- a decade of results

 for some explicitly computable constants $c_{1},c_{2}>0$; in particular,

 the purely oscillatory nature of the leading term for $K_{2}$ indicates that Berry's cancellation occurs in this case again.
-If, on the other hand, $\ell_{2}$ is bigger by order of magnitude than $\ell_{1}$, then, at some point, a {\em phase transition} occurs ~\cite{W 2007 unpublished}, which is easy to explicate for each concrete situation.
-To derive an asymptotic law for $\#T_{\ell}^{-1}(0)\cap T_{\ell}^{-1}(0)$ one uses a Wiener chaos expansion, that, in light of the above, is, in the said regime, most certainly dominated by the $4$th chaos projection, analysis of which will yield the Central Limit Theorem for the said quantity.
+If, on the other hand, $\ell_{2}$ is bigger by order of magnitude than $\ell_{1}$, then, at some point, a {\em phase transition} occurs, which is easy to explicate by analyzing the resulting Kac-Rice integral.
+To derive an asymptotic law for $\#T_{\ell_{1}}^{-1}(0)\cap T_{\ell_{2}}^{-1}(0)$ one uses a Wiener chaos expansion, that, in light of the above, is, in the said regime, most certainly dominated by the $4$th chaos projection, analysis of which will yield the Central Limit Theorem for the said quantity.